-To demonstrate that bexagliflozin is non-inferior to sitagliptin by evaluating the treatment effect on hemoglobin A1c (HbA1c) reduction at week 24 in subjects whose type 2 diabetes mellitus (T2DM) is not adequately controlled by metformin.
+To determine the placebo-corrected change in hemoglobin A1c (HbA{1c}) from baseline to week 24 in adults with type 2 diabetes mellitus (T2DM) whose disease is inadequately controlled by metformin alone.

 3.2.
-KEY SECONDARY OBJECTIVES
+SECONDARY OBJECTIVES

-The key secondary efficacy objectives of this study are:
+The secondary efficacy objectives of this study are: